maus-me/woopEssentials/README.md

   "AnnouncementInterval": 0,

-  // number of homepoints a player can have "HomeLimit": 0,
+  // number of homepoints a player can have
+  // use "/home limit <playername> 10" to customize it per player, to revert it set it to -1 again "HomeLimit": 0,
   // time in seconds between usage of the home/spawn/back commands "HomeCooldown": 60,